We've begun work on our new SEND Strategy for Suffolk for 2020-2023.

 Q: Will my contribution to the strategy make any difference?

 Yes.
 We want to get as many people involved in co-producing the new strategy as possible, to make sure that our new SEND strategy is a reflection of the needs of all those who have an interest in SEND.
 This includes families, children and young people, professionals and practitioners who deliver provision and service and leaders.
 To do this we need to ask as many people as possible for their ideas and feedback.
 Using that feedback we can then develop a strategy that can help us achieve better outcomes for all.

 Q: Who can be a SEND strategy champion?

-Anyone can be a champion- parents, teachers, social workers, young people etc – we want as many people to have a conversation about the SEND strategy and gain ideas and feedback.
+Anyone can be a champion- parents, teachers, social workers, young people etc – we want as many people as possible to have a conversation about the SEND strategy and gain ideas and feedback.
 We have created the “how to” infographic page and video to help you to do that.

 Q: How do I have a conversation as a SEND strategy champion?